MyGitHubSite/Udacity-FCND-T1P2-3D-Motion-Planning/README.md

 #### 6. Cull waypoints

 To cull waypoints which fell in a straight line or very close to straight line I created three functions in the planning_utils.py file.
-The points in a path were put into a 3x3 matrix and then the determinant was calculated using the colinearity check.
+The points in a path were put into a 3x3 matrix and then the determinant was calculated using the collinearity check.
 If the determinant fell below a threshold (epsilon) the path was deemed to be a line and the middle point in the path was disgarded.

     def point(p):
         return np.array([p[0], p[1], 1.]).reshape(1, -1)